JuliaDocs/Documenter.jl/docs/src/man/hosting.md

 https://USER_NAME.github.io/PACKAGE_NAME.jl/stable
 ```

-It is recommended to use this link, rather then the versioned links, since it will be updated
+It is recommended to use this link, rather than the versioned links, since it will be updated
 with new releases.

 !!! info "Fixing broken release deployments"